 Once the fish have been overnight in the brine, they are taken up and rinse thoroughly with cold water for blood and mucus residues which the brine has forced out of the fish.
 The fish hung out to dry with the expansion pins in the belly, so they also dry inside.
 The drying time is hard to predict, as the weather played a part.
 The fish should not hang in the sunlight, but like in the draft.
 Beware of flies here in the summertime.
 I have made two frames with Tesa mosquito net for windows, the first on top of smokig oven, and the second set in front of the gate.
 Now the fish are first dried in the smokig oven without the fly come to the fish.
 Until now I have dried the fish for 4 to 6 hours so the skin does not stick to your fingers anymore.
 News: A cage lined with nets, I have also made.

 Now the mackerel should be smoked:

-The oven temperature is reduced to 67 °C and the mackerel are smoked for 2 hours with the "Hat" closed and plenty of white smoke through the Jet Hood.
+The oven temperature is reduced to 67 °C and the mackerels are smoked for 2 hours with the "Hat" closed and plenty of white smoke through the Jet Hood.

-The oven temperature is now lowered to 50 °C and the mackerel are further smoked for 30 to 60 minutes with the "Hat" slightly open.
+The oven temperature is now reduced to 50 °C and the mackerel are continued to smoke for 30 to 60 minutes while the temperature slowly drops.